Pilots from India's Vistara airlines fly for SIA, Scoot ahead of Boeing 787 operations

 As SIA's fleet is expanding, there will be no expected loss of flying hours to the airline's own 787 first officers even with the induction of those from Vistara, SIA added.

-Scoot said on Friday that it was also working with the Indian airlines to "provide opportunities for up to 12 of Vistara's flight crew to gain operational experience on Scoot's Boeing 787 fleet".
+Scoot said on Friday that it was also working with the Indian airline to "provide opportunities for up to 12 of Vistara's flight crew to gain operational experience on Scoot's Boeing 787 fleet".

 Vistara's pilots are expected to start flying with Scoot progressively in 2019, supplementing Scoot's needs as its fleet expands and "reduce numbers needed from external recruitment in the near term".